microsoft/hlsl-specs/proposals/0048-group-wave-index.md

    `dx.op.getGroupWaveCount` operations are only valid in Shader Model 6.10 or later.

-2. **Shader Stage Check**: Both operations only appear in compute, amplification and mesh shaders.
+2. **Shader Stage Check**: Both operations only appear in compute, node, amplification and mesh shaders.
+   - Use in VS, GS, HS, PS or in exported library functions will result in a compilation error.
+   - Special case to check for invalid usage in node shaders with thread launch mode.

 3. **Well-formed Usage**: Both operations are called with the correct signature (single i32 opcode operand, returns i32).